ettedo2000/css/README.md

 # css /scss
-> This project uses scss and css animation to move a bee across the screen and eyes following the bee of.Code was written just with html and css
+> This project uses scss and css animation to move a bee across the screen and eyes following the bee.
+> Code was written just with html and css

 ## Installing SCSS Info